autoplot/documentation/javadoc/org/autoplot/hapiserver/BinaryDataFormatter.md

-# org.autoplot.hapiserver.BinaryDataFormatterFormat to binary types.
-Note that TransferTypes use doubles to communicate,
+# org.autoplot.hapiserver.BinaryDataFormatter

- so floating point numbers may not format precisely.
+Format to binary types.
+Note that TransferTypes use doubles to communicate, so floating point numbers may not format precisely.

-BinaryDataFormatter( )
+# BinaryDataFormatter( )

 ***